 Modern air conditioning systems have come a long way since their invention.
 In 1902, Willis Carrier created the first modern air conditioner, designing it to control humidity in a printing plant.
 Today's air conditioners do more than just cool the air, they can also filter out dust and allergens, making indoor air cleaner and healthier.

 We rely on air conditioning in homes, cars, offices, and stores, and it's now hard to imagine summer without it.
 Air conditioners have changed how we live and work, letting us stay productive even when it's hot outside.
-As technology improves, air conditioners keep getting more efficient and environmentally friendly.

-Fundamentals of Air Conditioning
+Fundamentals of air conditioning

 Air conditioning systems rely on several key principles and components to cool indoor spaces.
 We'll explore the basic concepts of heat transfer, the refrigeration cycle, and the air conditioner’s key components.